My first visit to Museum Kampa was in 2013, shortly after a Vltava River flood. At that time, the museum was “drying out” and undergoing renovation.

 Yesterday’s return visit was to view exhibits by artists Adolf Born, Tomas Rajlich, and Radoslav Kratina.
-I had heard of Born but not the other artists.
+I had heard of Born but not the other two artists.
 Although Rajlich is impressive and Katina thought-provoking, Adolf Born’s ink drawings, pastels, and watercolors blew me away!
 The exhibition includes a small studio playing his humorous and entertaining animated films in Czech, which I watched twice!

 - Original book illustrations